nahidnawalnayim/CCE-Club/README.md

 2. Landing page design
 3. About page containing info about dept and club
 4. Gallery to showcase images
-5. teachers info
-6. club executive's info
+5. club executive's info
-7. social media info about club and dept
+6. social media info about club and dept